Easing stress during the annual school enrollment period

 Secondly, to avoid duplicate student records, a school system should ensure that the integration can identify both exact and potential student record matches so that administrators can decide whether they need to create a new student record in the SIS or re-purpose an existing one.
 Third, it’s important for schools to have visibility into changes that have been made to the records and when they were made.
 This is critical for auditing purposes.

-With which SIS providers does SchoolMint integrate with?
+SM: With which SIS providers does SchoolMint integrate?

-SchoolMint integrates with leading SIS providers like PowerSchool, eSchoolPlus (SunGard), Chalkable, Skyward, Aeries, Aspen (Follett), Illuminate and others to ensure that data transfer is seamless and simple.
+JJ: SchoolMint seamlessly integrates with leading SIS providers like PowerSchool, eSchoolPlus (SunGard), Chalkable, Skyward, Aeries, Aspen (Follett), Illuminate and others to ensure that data transfer is as simple as possible.
 We provide seamless integrations and easy data exports in order to enhance the quality and integrity of data and improve the efficiency of operations.

 * A version of this interview with Jinal Jhaveri first appeared on Education Technology Insights.